Cmn frequently asked questions

 Are there other tribal colleges in Oklahoma?

 The Comanche Nation is developing a tribal college in Lawton.
-Two other tribes, the Cheyenne- Arapaho and Pawnee Nation are developing institutions of higher education as well.
-Nationwide, there are 33 tribal colleges.
+The Pawnee Nation is developing an institution of higher education as well.
+Nationwide, there are 37 tribal colleges.

 What difference will a College make to us and our citizens?